DeWildeDaan/DeWildeDaan/README.md

 Student @ HoWest MCT (AI Engineer)
 --------------------

-I am a 21 year old student from East-Flanders (Belguim).
+I am a student from East-Flanders (Belguim).
 At this moment i'm in my third year Multimedia & Creative Technologies at HoWest Kortrijk.
 I'm specializing in artificial intelligence.

 * 🌍  I'm based in Zele, East-Flanders Belgium
 * ✉️  You can contact me at [daan.de.wilde@student.howest.be](mailto:daan.de.wilde@student.howest.be)